WhiskeyBonBon/Medinity/README.md

 # Medinity
 - Android Mobile app to sort diseases that have the most symptoms aligned with the ones provided by the user.
-- The user can click on the diseases' name in order to find out more about that particular disease (Leads to an external website).
+- The user can click on the disease's name in order to find out more information about that particular disease (Links to an external website).
 - Language: Java
 - Tool: Android Studio
 - Group members: WhiskeyBonBon (Lead), nghson2812 (UI lead), Minhcutehihi, Bmingg
 ## App Prototype
 ![COMP1020 - App Prototype-4](https://user-images.githubusercontent.com/93191355/169661695-3b12887d-68ce-4d6a-8587-49a54a1a9447.png)